ph4r05/jcardsim/README.md

 ![alt text](https://licelus.com/wp-content/uploads/DCA2013_Badge_Winner.jpg "jCardSim is a winner of Duke's Choice 2013")

+This is a forked repo with additional fixes, e.g., POM file fixes, `-noverify` not needed / bytecode generation fixes, java 9+ compilation fixes.

 jCardSim is an open source simulator for Java Card, v.2.2/3.0.5:

 * `javacard.framework.*`